jvde-github/AIS-catcher/README.md

 <p align="center">
   <img src="https://github.com/jvde-github/AIS-catcher/blob/8096b8bfa3caca6c73023ce1e708ca421292f27f/media/ScreenshotPlot.jpg" width="50%"/>
 </p>
-When restarting AIS-catcher, you in general will loose the history in these graphs.
-To save the state of the plots to file, e.g. ``stat.bin``, the following option can be of use which will save the content at close to file and makes a backup every 10 minutes:
+Upon restarting AIS-catcher, the history displayed in the graphs is typically lost.
+To preserve the state of the plots, a useful option is to save the content to a file, such as "stat.bin," at closure and to create a backup every 10 minutes.
+This can be accomplished with the following options:
 ```
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10
 ```
-These are new experimental feautures so reporting of issues is appreciated.
+These are new experimental feautures so reporting of any issues encounterd is appreciated.

 ## Portable travel version for Android available [here](https://github.com/jvde-github/AIS-catcher-for-Android).